 Let me tell you about the time when… Why is it when someone makes a speech or does a presentation, we’re much more captivated when it includes anecdotes?
 More particularly, a story that dives into the either amusing or moving details of a person’s life.
 By now, most marketers know storytelling is a critical part of resonating with your target audience.
-And, it's a vital ingredient to building a modern brand.
+And, it's a vital ingredient to building a modern brand strategy.
 But let’s go a step further – have you considered using micro-stories in your marketing?

 Brands leverage stories to communicate who they are, what they do, their beliefs, and their mission and values.
 As you know, without this information and context, audiences hesitate to engage with a brand, let alone make a purchase from or align themselves with one.
 Brands that build an emotional connection with their audience, backed by logic, and that can clearly and authentically communicate their story to the people they serve, are best positioned to build a strong customer base.
 They attract and grow a like-minded following.